danijcom/whisper-telegram-bot/README.md

-# Whisper Speach To Text Telegram bot
+# Whisper Speech To Text Telegram bot
 (just a small and simple bot I've created for myself)

 # Installation